 Role of the Safeguarding Co-ordinator

 To receive, monitor and record concerns regarding the safety and well-being of the children and young people who take part in LO activities.

 Where appropriate, to make prompt referrals on concerns raised to Shropshire Council and liaise with other agencies.

 To ensure the Management Committee is aware of any issues around the maintenance of the policy, and to report to them on a regular basis.

 Ensure that leaders within the group are aware of the Safeguarding Policy

 To ensure that a sufficient number of members of the group have successfully completed DBS checks

 To lead an annual review of the policy

-The LO Safeguarding Co-ordinator is Jessica Davies.
-To contact Jessica by email.
+The LO Safeguarding Co-ordinator is Sarah Edwards.
+You can contact Sarah by email.

 Additional safeguarding officers are: